 - Validity: 5 years, renewable.

-4. Special UAE Visa Programs
+Special UAE Visa Programs in UAE

-4.1 Golden Visa
+A. Golden Visa

-A prestigious visa offering long-term residency for:
+Golden Visa A prestigious visa offering long-term residency for:

 - Eligibility: